pmem/pmdk/doc/pmempool/pmempool-sync.1.md

 ##### Available options: #####

+`-b, --bad-blocks`

+: Fix bad blocks - it requires creating or reading special recovery files.
+When bad blocks are detected, special recovery files have to created in order to fix them safely.
+A separate recovery file is created per each part containing bad blocks.
+The recovery file is created in the same directory where the pool's part is located and with the name
+\<pool-part-file-name\>_badblocks.txt where \<pool-part-file-name\> is the name of the pool's part file.
+These recovery files are automatically removed if the sync operation finishes successfully.
+If the last sync operation was interrupted and not finished correctly (eg. the application crashed) and bad blocks were being fixed in the meantime, the bad blocks recovery files may be left over.
+In such case it could happen that bad blocks were cleared and zeroed but the correct data from these blocks were not recovered (copied from a healthy replica).
+Pmempool-sync should be run again with the '-b' option set.
+It will finish the previously interrupted sync operation and copy correct data to zeroed bad blocks using the left-over bad blocks recovery files (the bad blocks will be read from the saved recovery files).

 `-d, --dry-run`

 : Enable dry run mode.
 In this mode no changes are applied, only check for